Joseph Wall (colonial administrator): Criminal charges

 On returning to England, several charges of cruelty were laid against Wall by Captain Benjamin Roberts, one of his former officers.
 The former governor was brought before the Privy Council for a court-martial.
 However, when the ship bringing the main witnesses back to Britain was reported lost, the charges were withdrawn against Wall.

 Wall then retired to Bath, Somerset.
 However, when some principal witnesses eventually did arrive in Britain, the Privy Council sent two officers with a warrant to bring him back to London.
 Wall escaped from their custody at Reading before fleeing to the continent.

 On 8 March 1784, a proclamation in Britain was issued offering a reward of £200 for his capture.

 For the next few years, Wall lived under an assumed name in France and Italy.
 While in France, he moved about in high society being considered "an accomplished scholar and a man of great science".
 He frequented the Scots and Irish colleges associated with University of Paris and even may have served in the French Army.
 He ventured one or two visits to England and Scotland, during one of which he was married.

 In 1797, he returned to England with the apparent "distant intention" of surrendering himself.

-On 28 October 1801, he wrote to the British Home secretary, Thomas Pelham, 1st Baron Pelham, offering to stand trial.
+On 28 October 1801, he wrote to the British Home secretary, Thomas Pelham, 2nd Earl of Chichester, offering to stand trial.
 Soon afterwards he was arrested at a house in Upper Thornhaugh Street off Bedford Square, London where he had been living with his wife under the name of Thompson.